Little Brush Creek Cave | Vernal

 Sun

-A slight chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 54.
+A slight chance of snow showers after 11am.
+Partly sunny, with a high near 26.
+New snow accumulation of less than half an inch possible.

 View Full Weather Details